 It appears to be in very good condition with no cracks or structural issues.
 All strings are present, and the tuning pins function well.
 It definitely needs a thorough tuning; currently we don't have any staff who are familiar with the correct tuning.
 A nice hard case is included, as well as the tuning key and two fingerpicks.

-Shipping is $75 within the continental US.
+Shipping is $150 within the continental US - this is an oversized item.